radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-4-2.md

 - [API-4421]: After creating an Identity Data Management application using a migration export from v7.4.21, Rule Sets for Rules-Based Transformations are not displayed in the pipeline UI, even though the underlying `.java` code is present.

-- [API-4423]: When creating a proxy using a data source on Identity Data Management v8.4.0 and configuring failover LDAP servers, clicking "Test Connection" reports a connection failure.
-The proxy itself is functional and browsable in the Directory Browser despite the error.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: